h6a8ke1k/student-list-parser/README.md

 1. Convert the Excel file to CSV file(s).
 If you have multiple tabs, you can only convert one tab a time if you use Microsoft Office Excel.
 2. Select a CSV file as input and input a path for the output file.
 If the output file already exists, the program will **append** the file instead of *overriding* it.

+## Settings
+1. Ignore strings: if the content in a cell **equals** one of the ignore strings, then the content in the cell will be ignored.
+2. Warning strings: if the content in a cell **contains** one of the warning strings, then the content in the cell will trigger a warning message in the log.

 # 学生列表CSV生成器